scverse/scvi-tools/docs/user_guide/developer.rst

         either inherit :class:`~scvi.module.base.BaseModuleClass` or :class:`~scvi.module.base.PyroBaseModuleClass`.
         Consequently, a module can either be implemented with PyTorch alone, or Pyro.
-In the PyTorch only case, the generative process and inference scheme are implemented respectively in the `generative` and `inference` methods, while the `loss` method computes the, e.g, ELBO in the case of variational inference.
+In the PyTorch only case, the generative process and inference scheme are implemented respectively in the `generative` and `inference` methods, while the `loss` method computes the loss, e.g, ELBO in the case of variational inference.

 .. tabs::